 Why We Collaborate

-Through the RISE Network, teachers, counselors, and administrators collaborate across schools and districts to ensure Connecticut high school students graduate college and career ready.
+Through the RISE Network, teachers, counselors, and administrators collaborate across schools and districts to ensure students graduate college and career ready.

 Connecticut’s youth are joining an economy that demands skilled workers and critical thinkers.
 By 2025, 70% of jobs in Connecticut will require education beyond high school.

-As a state, we are not prepared to meet these demands, and persistent opportunity gaps disadvantage low-income students, Black/Latino students, and students with special needs.
+As a state, we are not prepared to meet these demands, and persistent opportunity gaps disadvantage Black and Latinx students, multilingual learners, students from low-income backgrounds, and students with special needs.

 While the vast majority of students and their families aspire to a college degree, far too few students achieve their dreams of a higher education.
 In Connecticut, 25% of low-income students do not graduate from high school within four years.
 Only one in four low-income high school graduates in Connecticut will earn a post-secondary degree within six years of graduating from high school, compared to more than half of their more affluent peers.